PhilChodrow/PIC16A/syllabus.md

 <div class="fancy-h1"> Collaboration and Academic Honesty</div>

 I heartily encourage you to collaborate with your peers on homework and many in-class activities.
-You should ask questions, brainstorm ideas, and offer suggestions *at a conceptual level.* In general, **you should not share code with your peers** in any circumstances, as this deprives them of the opportunity to learn how to operationalize their ideas.
+You should ask questions, brainstorm ideas, and offer suggestions at a conceptual level.
+Sharing code is usually ok, but should usually be minimized.
+That is, you should attempt to share the smallest amount of code possible that would help you ask your question or answer someone else's question.
+Additionally, you should discuss to ensure that everyone understands what's going on! **Blind copy/paste won't help anyone learn.**

 The quizzes, midterm, and finals are open-book and open-notes.
 You should not discuss any aspect of these evaluations with your peers, and doing so will constitute a violation of UCLA's [student code of conduct](https://www.deanofstudents.ucla.edu/Individual-Student-Code).